PatienceEnoch/last-known-good/README.md

 The recovery layer therefore uses:

 - Explicitly allowed remediation actions
-- Approval-required remediation plans
+- Approval required remediation plans
 - Human review before changes
 - Guardrails around supported actions
-- Automatic post-change verification
+- Automatic post change verification
-- Before-and-after remediation reports
+- Before and after remediation reports

-Execution is currently limited to the isolated Docker lab and one tightly scoped route-restoration action.
-The lab also demonstrates automatic rollback when post-remediation verification fails.
+Execution is currently limited to the isolated Docker lab and one tightly scoped route restoration action.
+The lab also demonstrates automatic rollback when post remediation verification fails.
 Generic or production remediation is not implemented.

 ---